itxchy/FCC-vote/README.md

 Create and share polls.
 Vote in polls made by friends and strangers for the good of data pseudoscience.

 ### [Live Demo](http://itxchy-vote.herokuapp.com/)
-> Note: This is hosted on Heroku, so give it a moment to wake up

 A Full Stack project for [Free Code Camp](https://www.freecodecamp.com/).
 [User Stories](https://www.freecodecamp.com/challenges/build-a-voting-app)